Emmotes/ic_modron_library/docs/lucius.md

 # Lucius

-<span class="champIntro">Lucius is in the Heroes of Aerois affiliation and normally benefits from the following stat nodes:</span>
+<span class="champIntro">Lucius is in the Heroes of Aerois affiliation, Lawful Neutral and normally benefits from the following stat nodes:</span>

 {::nomarkdown}
 <div id="champStats">